-The County's principal source of revenue is local taxes, which constitute 92.7% of total General Fund operating revenue for fiscal 2019: 53.2% from real property taxes, 36.2% from local income taxes and 3.3% from other local taxes.
+The County's principal source of revenue is local taxes, which constituted 92.7% of total General Fund operating revenue for fiscal 2020: 52.4% from real property taxes, 37.2% from local income taxes and 3.3% from other local taxes.
 See "GENERAL FUND REVENUES AND EXPENDITURES" for a further discussion of the County's revenues and revenue sources.
-Although the County does not currently anticipate that the levy and collection of property taxes will be materially affected, the potential impact of the COVID-19 pandemic cannot be fully determined at this time.
-The County may experience a decline and delay in income tax collected in the current and upcoming fiscal years, the extent to which the County cannot determine at this time.
-Certain other revenues are expected to be temporarily affected, primarily for the remainder of fiscal year 2020 and include residential and commercial permits, recordation and transfer tax, admission and amusement tax, interest from investments, gaming revenue, and hotel motel tax.
-However, for the current fiscal year 2020, the County anticipates other revenues to exceed budget and savings from wages to provide for the anticipated reduction in those aforementioned revenues.
-As a result of the COVID-19 pandemic, the County may experience an increase in expenses for emergency preparedness, public health and personnel costs.
-Of those expenditures, the County anticipatesbeing reimbursed the allocable shares from other entities on whose behalf the County makes an initial expenditure outlay and is hopeful to recover other portions through FEMA reimbursement.
-Further, the County increased its income tax rate from 2.8% to 3.2% effective January 2020 for future anticipated costs related to fire and emergency medical services personnel and the projected impact of Kirwan Commission recommentations regarding increased educational spending, the impacts of which on the County are not yet subject to being quantified.
-Those costs have not materialized to date and will be delayed if possible and necessary.
-The County has the ability to adjust its spending on certain capital projects and other operating costs to maintain a balanced budget in response to the anticipated challenges of the COVID-19 pandemic.
+Although the County does not currently anticipate that the levy and collection of property taxes will be materially affected in fiscal year 2021, the potential impact of the COVID-19 pandemic on fiscal year-end results cannot be fully determined at this time.
+The County may experience a decline in real estate tax results in fiscal year 2022 or future fiscal years, related mainly to utilization of commercial properties, since their value is assessed using an income method by the State.
+In addition, structural changes of how businesses conduct their operations may shift from on premise work sites to more of a remote style framework.
+The impact of any such shift on County revenues cannot be fully determined at this time.

+Income tax revenue has been impacted by the pandemic but cannot be fully determined at this time.
+The County's pre pandemic unemployment rate was 4% but reached a high of 11.4% in April 2020.
+While unemployment did not reach early predictions of around 15-20%, the impact of business closures and job loss remains a potential concern of County leadership.

+As a result of the COVID-19 pandemic, the County may experience an increase in expenses for emergency preparedness, public health, and personnel costs.
+The County's initial expectation is to use funding from the American Rescue Plan Act to reimburse itself for the majority of those costs.
+However, the County's use of such funding remains subject to guidance from the federal government regarding qualifying expenditures and future decisions by the Board.

+Further, the County increased its income tax rate from 2.8% to 3.2% effective January 2020 for future anticipated costs related to fire and emergency medical services personnel, and the projected impact of Kirwan Commission recommendations regarding increased educational spending.
+The County secured a 100% SAFER grant which will provide for personnel costs related to 33 new firefighter positions for a three-year period.
+After expiration of the grant, the County will provide for the full cost of personnel.
 In addition, the County maintains a fund balance in its General Fund which the County may utilize to respond to such challenges.
 See "GENERAL FUND REVENUES AND EXPENDITURES" for a further discussion regarding the County's General Fund.